pawmccartney/booking-service/README.md

   ALTER USER postgres PASSWORD 'password';

-after that your done! ctrl+d back to the base terminal or close the termial all together. your choice.
+after that your done! ctrl+d back to the base terminal or closesudoo the termial all together. your choice.

 # Tools